ciheupenn/mosa-hackathon/README.md

 Submission for MCIT Fall 2022 MOSA Hackathon
-Contributors: Joshua Yannix, Cindy He, Jiayi Deng
+Contributors: Joshua Yannix, Jiayi Deng, Cindy He

 Ever wondered what kind of software engineer you should be?
 Take our Software Engineer quiz to find out!